easystats/performance/README.md

 ### Intraclass Correlation Coefficient (ICC)

-Similar to r-squared, the ICC provides information on the explained variance and can be interpreted as “the proportion of the variance explained by the grouping structure in the population” (Hox 2010).
+Similar to R-squared, the ICC provides information on the explained variance and can be interpreted as “the proportion of the variance explained by the grouping structure in the population” (Hox 2010).